ShimantoRahman/empulse/docs/getting_started/overview.rst

 - :doc:`../tutorial` — a complete worked example end to end.
 - :ref:`cost_matrix` — the cost matrix formalism and the builder API.
-- :ref:`choosing_metric` — the six strategies and what each one measures.
+- :ref:`choosing_metric` — the strategies and what each one measures.
 - :doc:`../guide` — reference-depth guides for every component.